 - For bus connections from major cities consider using FlixBus for cheap tickets.

-It’s also worth nothing that Bratislava airport is very close to Vienna and only about 1 hour 15 away on a bus.
+It’s also worth noting that Bratislava airport is very close to Vienna and only about 1 hour 15 away on a bus.
 Flixbus mentioned above have connections.

 From the Airport